 Research Interests

-Much of my work to date has focused on youth populations in the United States.
-In my crime-related research, I study the impact of juvenile justice reforms on juvenile outcomes, with the longer-term goal of examining how these reforms affect vulnerable communities.
-In my research on risky behaviors, I investigate how vaping taxes influence both the physical and mental health of young individuals.
+My work to date has primarily focused on youth populations in the United States.
+In my crime-related research, I study how juvenile justice reforms affect young people’s outcomes, with the longer-term goal of understanding their impact on vulnerable communities.
+In my research on risky behaviors, I examine how vaping taxes shape the behavior and health of young individuals.

 Work Experience